-- Notebook or desktop computer with access to the Internet. - Desktop productivity software including word processor, spreadsheet, and presentation software.
-The student must have the ability to read and save documents in MS Office 2003 (or higher) formats. - Up-to-date media players: Windows Media, Flash, and QuickTime. - Antivirus software with up-to-date virus definitions. - Computer headset with microphone.
+- Notebook, desktop, netbook or tablet computer with access to the Internet. - Desktop productivity software including word processor, spreadsheet, and presentation software.
+The student must have the ability to read and save documents in MS Office 2007 (or higher) formats. - Up-to-date media players: Windows Media, Flash, and QuickTime. - Antivirus software with up-to-date virus definitions. - Computer headset with microphone.